 “Watching you draw a picture.”

-“Do you want to go outside, play catch, and then discuss post-war French Absurdism?”
+“Do you want to go outside, play catch, and discuss post-war French Absurdism?”

 “I’d love to, but I’m only 8 years old and I have no idea what you just said.”

 “Me neither.
 I guess I’m getting a little ahead of myself.
-Do you want to just go outside and play catch?
+Do you want to just play catch?
 I’ve got two gloves.”

-My friends and I were exposed to all the basic sports through school gym class, so we had a modicum of knowledge about how to play a variety of games.
-At recess, we would either play those same games with equipment borrowed from the classroom, or we would play some form of tag adapted to include a measure of body tackling.
+My friends and I were exposed to different sports through school gym class, so we had a modicum of knowledge about how to play a variety of games.
+At recess, we would either play those games with equipment borrowed from the classroom, or we would play some form of tag adapted to include a measure of body tackling.

 (Parents in those days didn’t hug their children.
 I suspect the body tackling arose from a primal need for human contact.)

 Outside of school, we would get together and collectivize our rag-tag personal collections of sports equipment to muster any kind of game possible.
 A few baseball gloves here, a soccer ball there, a bat, maybe a few badminton racquets, a basketball, or an American football.